pyca/cryptography/docs/hazmat/backends/interfaces.rst

             ``private_exponent``, ``public_exponent``, or ``modulus`` do not
             match the bounds specified in :rfc:`3447`.

-        :raises cryptography.exceptions.UnsupportedAlgorithm: This raised when
+        :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised
-            any backend specific criteria are not met.
+            when any backend specific criteria are not met.

     .. method:: load_rsa_public_numbers(numbers)